 Also write short paragraph on why you chose it, do you like it or not and why.

 5) Draw 3 different pop cans, life size, with Shading.
 One must be dented somehow.

 Try to show the logos, and the shading should make it look metallic, as well as the dents.
 DO NOT just look up a can online - do this from real life.

 6) Draw an object 4 times, each time gradually changing it ("morphing") until by the final drawing, it is a new thing.
 For example: an alarm clock slowly turning into an owl. (see pic link)

 7)Take a large magazine picture of a person's face and cut out one of their facial features (eye, nose, mouth, ear - but include a small amount of the face around that feature too), attach into sketchbook.
-Draw in pencil that cut out piece, trying to match as close as possible.
+Draw in pencil the removed/ cut out space, trying to match as close as possible the part you cut out (complete the picture).
 You can get a picture from me or the internet if you don't have access to a magazine.

 8) Do a mashup of two artists: one artist's style to create another artist's picture.
 Use color (and write artists' names!).
 For example, you draw "The Wave"(by Hokusai) in the style of Warhol, or "Starry Night"(VanGogh) in the style of Picasso..etc.